surma/surma.dev/content/things/ditherpunk.md

   <figcaption>Screenshot of “Return of the Obra Dinn”.</figcaption>
 </figure>

 Dithering, so my original understanding, was a technique to place pixels using only a _few_ colors from a palette in a clever way to trick your brain into seeing _many_ colors.
-Like in the picture, where you probably feel like there are multipl brightness levels when in fact there’s only two: Full brightness and black.
+Like in the picture, where you probably feel like there are multiple brightness levels when in fact there’s only two: Full brightness and black.

 The fact that I have never seen a 3D game with dithering like this probably stems from the fact that color palettes are mostly a thing of the past.
 You _may_ remember running Windows 95 with 16 colors and playing games like “Monkey Island” on it.